BeyondTest1/testack/README.md

 }

 ```
 In the above example, it is assumed that you have a MongoDB in your tech stack and that you want to reset your database before each test.
-To make the example work, you will need to install the relevant packages that are relevant to your tech stack environment: `npm i --save-dev testack-mongodb jest-environment-testack` or you can use the npm init command that is shown above.

 ## Upcoming features
 Auto-generated continuous integration pipelines (Jenkins, Github Actions)